laravel/docs/scheduling.md

     $schedule->command('emails:send')
              ->daily()
              ->before(function () {
-                 // Task is about to start...
+                 // Task is about to start
              })
              ->after(function () {
-                 // Task is complete...
+                 // Task is complete
              });

 The `onSuccess` and `onFailure` methods allow you to specify code to be executed if the scheduled task succeeds or fails: